karstenkunneman/hydrates/docs/index.rst

-.. p2f-hydrates documentation master file, created by sphinx-quickstart on Wed Sep 17 21:06:22 2025.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-p2f-hydrates: a Library for the Prediction of Gas Hydrate Equilibrium and Inhibition
+hydrates: a Library for the Prediction of Gas Hydrate Equilibrium and Inhibition
 ====================================================================================

 .. toctree::